thustorage/shiftlock/HOWTOUSE.md

 The `scripts/utils/run_once.sh` provides a bash function that reduces some pains by automatically running and stopping a server with tmux.
 You may refer to the AE scripts for how to using it.

-Currently, you will notice that it is hard to reuse the scripts because **there are many hardcoded absolute paths in them**.
-Again, we plan to improve them, but not before FAST'25 AE finishes.

 ### Traces